Dementia and sundowning – advice for caregivers

 Sundowning is the name for behaviours, feelings and thoughts people with mid to late-stage Alzheimer’s and other forms of dementia experience as the sun sets, and is often known as late-day confusion.
 As dementia progresses sundowning symptoms tend to worsen.

-Sundowning affects people in lots of different ways, and some symptoms are specific to the time of day.
-Symptoms associated with sundowning include: rocking in chairs, pacing, violence, wandering, yelling, crying or following their caregiver very closely.
 People who experience sundowning can feel many emotions and therefore suffer from anxiety, fear, restlessness, sadness, confusion and paranoia.

 It’s important to remember that as dementia symptoms progress, a loved one’s behaviour and the way they communicate with you will naturally change.

-Can Sundowning be treated?
+Can sundowning be treated?

 Addressing the root cause is the primary method for managing sundowning.
-However, there are additional approaches available for addressing its symptoms.

 • Creating a peaceful sleeping environment.
 This may include turning off electronics such as the television.